fufuok/cache/DOC.md

     // Clear deletes all keys and values currently stored in the map.
     Clear()

+    // Close closes the cache and releases any resources associated with it.
+    Close()

     // Count returns the number of items in the cache.
     // This may include items that have expired but have not been cleaned up.
     Count() int